Chalwk/JeriCraftDocs/README.md

 # 📝 JeriCraft Documentation Repository 📝

-🌟 Welcome to the official documentation repository for the JeriCraft Community! 🌟 This repository contains comprehensive guides, manuals, and documentation for both the **JeriCraft Minecraft** and **Halo servers**.
+🌟 Welcome to the official documentation repository for the JeriCraft Community! 🌟 This repository contains comprehensive guides, manuals, and documentation for both the JeriCraft **Minecraft** and **Halo: Combat Evolved** server(s).
 Whether you're new to the community or a seasoned player, you’ll find the resources you need to get the most out of your JeriCraft experience.

 ---